 There is only one queen termite in an entire termite colony.
 Queens are those termites that undergo the process of physogastrism.
 During this process, queen termites lay thousands of eggs.
 In many species of termites, queen lays around 1000 eggs a day.
 The queen mostly resides in a designated chamber, which is usually located in the centre of colony to protect it from the invasion of predators.

 It is very difficult for you to identify and locate the place on your own, but professional services of termite control in Sydney can effectively identify and destroy the reproduction factory of termites.

 The nursery is the place in the colony where eggs are moved to by worker termites.
 This is the place where eggs develop into nymphs and adult termites of different castes.

 This caste makes up most of the population of a termite colony.
 They are responsible for feeding the entire colony and for causing all the destruction associated with termite infestation.
 They are also responsible for building and repairing the colony and mud tubes.

 Soldier termites protect the colony from predator insects such as ants.
 They have armoured heads and strong claws.
 Some of them can even emit latex substances to trap enemies.
 All the castes of termites differ from each other and are a true nuisance.
 But the multi-prong methods of termite control in Sydney can help to get rid of the entire colony from your house.

 You should not take a chance with termite infestation because it can result in severe structural damage to your house.
 This would mean you would need to spend a considerable amount of money on repairing those damages.
-Hire termite control experts in Sydney.
+Hire our experts for termite control in Sydney.
 Call (02) 8007 4666.